harveyl888/annsite/content/portfolio/haribo.md

 date: 2021-04-24T16:46:34+05:00
 order: 13
 image: "images/thumbnails/th_haribo.jpg"
-client: "Spec Campaign"
+client: "Haribo"
 categories: ["print"]
-description: "Haribo spec campaign"
+description: "Haribo Gold Bears campaign"
 draft: false
 ---

-## Haribo Gold Bears
+## Haribo

-### Spec Campaign
+### Haribo Gold Bears

 Haribo has been ripped off by loads of gummy imitations - but everyone knows that the Haribo brand is most definitely “The World’s Finest Gummy Bears”.
 Using that line we created a high fashion print campaign.